SYNGAP1 Syndrome

 SYNGAP1 belongs to a large group of disorders referred to as RASopathies.
 These proteins are forming a signaling cascade in the cell (depicted in red in the figure).
 The central nodes of this signaling pathway are formed by the RAS proteins.
 However, whereas most proteins of the RASopathies are present in all cells in the body, the SYNGAP1 protein is exclusively present in the brain, and more specifically, in the synapse.
 Therefore, the phenotype of SYNGAP1 patients is restricted to neurological problems and distinctively different from other RASopathies in which there are also many non-neuronal problems.

-At ENCORE we mostly study the RASopathies by studying NF1 and Costello syndrome.
-We primarily focus on the cognitive deficits that are associated with increased activity of the RAS signaling pathway in RASopathies.
-For that we make use of the Nf1 and Costello mouse model (Omrani, Mol Psychiatry, 2015; Schreiber, Sci Rep, 2017).
-We use cognitive tests to assess the learning deficits and to try to improve these deficits with drugs that target the RAS pathway.
-In addition to using mouse models, we also utilize induced pluripotent stem (iPS) cells.
-These stem cells are generated from reprogrammed blood cells donated by patients and unaffected family members.
-The major benefit of such iPS cells is that we can differentiate these cells into human neurons, which enables us to study human (patient) neurons in a dish.
-With this approach we hope to decipher how increased RAS signalling causes neuronal dysfunction and identify novel drugs to correct neuronal function.
+SYNGAP1 syndrome can be considered a so-called RASopathy.
+At ENCORE we study RASopathies mainly by studying NF1 and Costello syndrome.
+We mainly focus on the cognitive deficits associated with increased activity of the RAS signaling pathway.
+For this we use the Nf1 and Costello mouse model (Omrani, Mol Psychiatry, 2015; Schreiber, Sci Rep, 2017).
+We use cognitive testing to investigate the learning deficits and to try to improve these deficits with drugs that target the RAS signaling pathway.
+In addition to using mouse models, we also use induced pluripotent stem cells (iPS).
+These stem cells are generated from blood cells donated by patients and unaffected family members.
+The major advantage of such iPS cells is that we can differentiate these cells into human neurons, allowing us to study human (patient) neurons in a culture dish.
+With this approach we hope to decipher how increased RAS activity disrupts the brain and to identify new drugs that restore brain cell function.

 Vlaskamp DRM, et.al.
 (2019) SYNGAP1 Encephalopathy: A Distinctive Generalized Developmental and Epileptic Encephalopathy.
 Neurology.
 Pubmed